Emel Mathlouthi: Kelmti Horra (My Word is Free) (2012–2016)

 She gave concerts in Egypt and Iraq, and performed in Canada at the Vancouver Folk Music Festival and the Festival du Monde Arabe de Montréal.
 At the beginning of July 2012, she gave a groundbreaking concert in Baghdad, Iraq.
 On 28 July she gave a concert at the Sfinks Festival in Belgium, where she received a standing ovation for her cover of the Leonard Cohen song "Hallelujah".
 In 2013, after her first concert in Cairo since the revolution, Ahram Online described her as "The Fairuz of her generation".
 She opened for Dead Can Dance at the festival Les nuits de Fourvière in Lyon and performed at the WOMAD Festival at Charlton Parkin the UK.
-Israeli authorities refused to let her enter Ramallah to perform, so she sang in front of a camera in Jordan.
-The small show was broadcast to the Palestinian audience in a theater in Ramallah.
+When Israeli authorities refused to let her enter Ramallah to perform, she sang in front of a camera in Jordan.
+The small show was broadcast to the Palestinian audience at a theater in Ramallah.

-As the song, "Kelmti Horra" (My Word is Free), was considered as "the anthem of the Arab Spring," it has been Emel's most famous song so far.
+As the song "Kelmti Horra" was considered as "the anthem of the Arab Spring," it has been Emel's most famous song so far.
 The outstanding success of this song led her to perform it on 11 December 2015, during the award ceremony of the 2015 Nobel Peace Prize in Oslo, which was awarded to the Tunisian National Dialogue Quartet.
 At the Nobel Peace Prize Ceremony, she performed two renditions of her song "Kelmti Horra," one accompanied only by a guitarist, Karim Attoumane, and the other with a full orchestra and chorus.
 The concert was hosted by Jay Leno, who praised her in the concert press conference as being the first Arabic-language singer to catch his attention.

 During that time, she collaborated with Tricky and provided leading vocals on his song "Emel".

 Ensen (Human) (2017–2018)

 Ensen (Human) was released in February 2017 by Partisan Records.
 The album was recorded in seven countries including Iceland, Sweden, France, and the US.
 Producers of the album include the former Björk collaborator, Icelandic producer Valgeir Sigurðsson and Emel's main collaborator Franco-Tunisian producer Amine Metani.
 Pitchfork hailed the first single off the album, "Ensen Dhaif" (Human, Helpless Human), as "a gorgeously ornamented fusion of towering beats and darkly-shaded Arabic minor scales.
 Its incendiary tone is conducted by Mathlouthi's galvanic voice, which is at turns vulnerable and strong.
 On "Ensen Dhaif" you hear a person refusing to compromise, a searing vision founded on real risks and the necessity of truth".
-As Mathlouthi explains, the song is dedicated to the "people that have to carry the weight and all the struggles so that a very small percentage can enjoy the power."
+As Mathlouthi explained the song was dedicated to the "people that have to carry the weight and all the struggles so that a very small percentage can enjoy the power."

 The songs of Ensen were then entirely reworked on the remix album Ensenity.
 Nine different producers from different backgrounds were invited to accentuate the electronica side of the tracks.